GenStatLeipzig/Neural-Networks-Assisted-Humanization-of-COVID-19-Hamster-scRNASeq-data/README.md

 ## Data

 Publicly available datasets that were used in this manuscript can be found at GEO:“GSE162208” (Syrian hamsters) and EGA:“EGAS00001004571” (humans) as indicated in the original publications (doi: 10.1038/s41467-021-25030-7; doi.org/10.1016/j.cell.2020.08.001).
-Processed Human whole Blood ScRNAseq Data published by Jonas Schulte-Schrepping et al. 2020 (https://doi.org/10.1016/j.cell.2020.08.001) was downloaded from the FASTGenomics platform: https://beta.fastgenomics.org/datasets/detail-dataset-1ad2967be372494a9fdba621610ad3f3#Files.
+Processed Human whole Blood scRNAseq Data published by Jonas Schulte-Schrepping et al. 2020 (https://doi.org/10.1016/j.cell.2020.08.001) was downloaded from the FASTGenomics platform: https://beta.fastgenomics.org/datasets/detail-dataset-1ad2967be372494a9fdba621610ad3f3#Files.
 Data for Roborovski hamsters and processed data are available via GEO:XXXXXXX and Zenodo:YYYYYYYYY.